 Simple.
 Three words.
 Not difficult to get the meaning.

 Reach out to those people in your life who truly matter to you, and TELL THEM.
 Do not miss the opportunity and live with the regret of missed communications.

 Tell people you love them, and when you do, LOVE each other INTENSELY.

 We are the people that the world needs.

 We will make the world better for all people.

 The drive of most humans is to make a positive difference, by leaving this world better than we found it.

 Remember the words of Lin-Manuel Miranda at the 2016 Tony Awards:

-“…And Love is Love is Love is Love is Love is Love is Love and Love cannot be killed or swept aside… Now fill the world with music, love and pride.”
+…And Love is Love is Love is Love is Love is Love is Love and Love cannot be killed or swept aside… Now fill the world with music, love and pride.

-Please, dear God, not one more.
+Please, if anyone is listening, not one more.